 Total RNA was isolated from frozen (FR) liver samples following homogenization in RNAzolRT (Molecular Research Center, Cincinnati, OH) and then purified by RNeasy MinElute column according to manufacturer recommendations (Qiagen GmbH, Hilden, Germany).
-For FFPE samples (OH, 18F, and 3F), total RNA was isolated from two to four 10 µm-thick paraffin sections, which were collected with a Historange or Leica microtome under RNase-free conditions, deparaffinized (Qiagen Deparaffinization Solution, cat. #19093), and digested with proteinase K prior to RNA purification using the Qiagen AllPrep® DNA/RNA kit (Qiagen, cat. #80234), as described in Hester et al. (2016) (Hester et al., 2016).
+For FFPE samples (OH, 18F, and 3F), total RNA was isolated from two to four 10 µm-thick paraffin sections, which were collected with a Historange or Leica microtome under RNase-free conditions, deparaffinized (Qiagen Deparaffinization Solution, cat. #19093), and digested with proteinase K prior to RNA purification using the Qiagen AllPrep® DNA/RNA kit (Qiagen, cat. #80234), as described elsewhere (Hester et al., 2016).

 To assess whether we could improve FFPE RNA quality for sequencing, additional sections from 3F were divided into four demodification subgroups.
-Total RNA was isolated from these samples using similar but slightly modified procedures to the protocol used for OH, 18F and 3F groups.
-For the first demodification group (DTAE), RNA was isolated using the Qiagen AllPrep® DNA/RNA kit; however, after isolation, equal volumes of purified DTAE RNA and 2X TRIS-acetate-EDTA (TAE, final concentration 1X, pH 9.0; Sigma, St. Louis, MO) were combined and incubated for 30 minutes at 70°C. For the second demodification group (DQ), RNA was isolated and purified using the Qiagen AllPrep® DNA/RNA kit according to the manufacturer’s protocol, except the 15-minute 80°C incubation following proteinase K digestion and RNA supernatant transfer was replaced by an incubation for ~18-hour at 55°C with 40 mM NaOH-buffered 2-amino-5-methylphenyl phosphonic acid (organocatalyst, final concentration 20 mM, pH 7.0; Evans Analytical Group, Maryland Heights, MO), which catalyzes the breakage of formaldehyde-induced aminal crosslinks and hemiaminal adducts on nucleic acids (Karmakar et al., 2015).
+Total RNA was isolated from these samples using similar but slightly modified procedures to the protocol used for OH, 18F, and 3F groups.
+For the first demodification group (DTAE), RNA was isolated using the Qiagen AllPrep® DNA/RNA kit; however, after isolation, equal volumes of purified DTAE RNA and 2X TRIS-acetate-EDTA (TAE, final concentration 1X, pH 9.0; Sigma, St. Louis, MO) were combined and incubated for 30 minutes at 70°C. For the second demodification group (DQ), RNA was isolated and purified using the Qiagen AllPrep® DNA/RNA kit according to the manufacturer’s protocol, except the 15-minute 80°C incubation following proteinase K digestion and RNA supernatant transfer was replaced by an incubation for ~18 hours at 55°C with 40 mM NaOH-buffered 2-amino-5-methylphenyl phosphonic acid (organocatalyst, final concentration 20 mM, pH 7.0; Evans Analytical Group, Maryland Heights, MO), which catalyzes the breakage of formaldehyde-induced aminal crosslinks and hemiaminal adducts on nucleic acids (Karmakar et al., 2015).
 For the third demodification group (DP), RNA isolation was performed using the PureLink™ FFPE Total RNA Isolation Kit (Invitrogen, Carlsbad, CA; 92008, #K1560-02).
 FFPE sections were placed in paraffin melting buffer, digested in proteinase K, and incubated for ~18 hours at 55°C with 40 mM organocatalyst (final concentration 20 mM, pH 7.0).
 Following incubation, DP RNA purification proceeded as described in the manufacturer’s protocol.
 As a control for organocatalyst treatment, FFPE microtome sections for the fourth group (NoD) were isolated exactly as for DQ, except that an equal volume of nuclease-free water (Ambion, Waltham, MA; cat. #AM9938) replaced the organocatalyst during the 18-hour incubation at 55°C. The concentration of RNA obtained from all samples was measured using a NanoDrop 2000c, full spectrum, UV spectrophotometer (ThermoFisher Scientific, Wilmington, DE) and Qubit 2.0 fluorometer (Invitrogen, Carlsbad, CA).
 Spectrophotometric-based methods calculate nucleic acid concentration indirectly through measuring UV absorbance at 260 nm; however, it cannot distinguish between measuring RNA or DNA (Thermo Fisher Scientific, 2009).
 Absorbance at 280 nm can provide some indications of sample purity when compared as the 260/280 ratio but contamination can also influence nucleic acid concentration values (Thermo Fisher Scientific, 2009).
 Fluorometric-based methods quantify RNA concentration using dyes that fluoresce only upon binding RNA making the assay insensitive to contaminants and more accurate (Molecular Probes Life Technologies, 2015).
 RNA integrity was evaluated by an Agilent 2100 Bioanalyzer (Agilent Technologies GmbH, Berlin, Germany).
 All RNA samples were stored at -80°C.

 Amplifiable RNA evaluation